Skip to main content

 AlertPolicy

 Alert policies define when to trigger an alert via the configured alert method.
-A Nobl9 AlertPolicy accepts up to 7 conditions.
-All the specified conditions need to be satisfied to trigger an alert.
+A Nobl9 AlertPolicy accepts up to three conditions.
+All defined conditions must be met to trigger an alert.

 apiVersion: n9/v1alpha